-First, we note that if one of the candidates earns an initial majority of first-place votes (we term such a candidate a ``majority candidate'') then the election cannot demonstrate a reinforcement paradox.
-That is, we cannot observe a paradox in the complete ballot case if $X_1+X_2>Y_1+Y_2+Z_1+Z_2$ or $Y_1+Y_2>X_1+X_2+Z_1+Z_2$ or $Z_1+Z_2>X_1+X_2+Y_1+Y_2$; similarly for the partial ballot case.
-The reason is that if a majority candidate exists, that candidate will earn a majority of first-place votes in either $\mathcal{B}_1$ or $\mathcal{B}_2$ for any partition of the ballot set.
+First, we observe that if $A$ has a majority of first-place votes in the first round then the election is not susceptible to any kind of reinforcement paradox.
+That is, we cannot observe a paradox if $X>Y+Z$ (in the complete ballot case) or $X^\prime>Y^\prime+Z^\prime$ (in the partial ballot case).
+The reason is that if a $A$ has a majority, then they must earn a majority of first-place votes in either $\mathcal{B}_1$ or $\mathcal{B}_2$ for any partition of the ballot set.

-\begin{observation} If an election contains a majority candidate then the election cannot demonstrate a reinforcement paradox. \end{observation}
+\begin{observation} If an election contains a majority candidate then the election is not susceptible to a reinforcement paradox. \end{observation}